Newton's minimal resistance problem

 Newton's minimal resistance problem is a problem of finding a solid of revolution which experiences a minimum resistance when it moves through a homogeneous fluid with constant velocity in the direction of the axis of revolution, named after Isaac Newton, who posed and solved the problem in 1685 and published it in 1687 in his Principia Mathematica.
 The problem initiated the field of the calculus of variations, as Newton introduced the concept of calculus of variations, with the problem being the first to be formulated and correctly solved, appearing a decade before the brachistochrone problem, in which Newton also solved using the calculus of variations.
 Newton published the solution in Principia Mathematica without his derivation, and David Gregory was the first person who approached Newton and persuaded him to write an analysis for him.
 Then the derivation was shared with his students and peers by Gregory.

 According to I. Bernard Cohen, in his Guide to Newton’s Principia, "The key to Newton’s reasoning was found in the 1880s, when the earl of Portsmouth gave his family’s vast collection of Newton’s scientific and mathematical papers to Cambridge University.
 Among Newton’s manuscripts they found the draft text of a letter, … in which Newton elaborated his mathematical argument.
 [This] was never fully understood, however, until the publication of the major manuscript documents by D. T. Whiteside [1974], whose analytical and historical commentary has enabled students of Newton not only to follow fully Newton’s path to discovery and proof, but also Newton’s later (1694) recomputation of the surface of least resistance".

 Even though Newton's model for the fluid was wrong as per our current understanding, the fluid he had considered finds its application in hypersonic flow theory as a limiting case.

 Definition

 In Proposition 34 of Book 2 of the Principia, Newton wrote: "If in a rare medium, consisting of equal particles freely disposed at equal distances from each other, a globe and a cylinder described on equal diameter move with equal velocities in the direction of the axis of the cylinder, the resistance of the globe will be but half as great as that of the cylinder."

-Following this proposition is a scholium containing the famous condition that the curve which, when rotated about its axis, generates the solid that experiences less resistance than any other solid having a fixed length, and width.
+Following this proposition is a scholium containing the famous condition that the curve, when rotated about its axis, should generate the solid that experiences less resistance than any other solid having a fixed length and width.

 In modern form, Newton's problem is to minimize the following integral: